• Skip to primary navigation

 Among other fruits, lemon pairs well with berries.
 I use it to brighten up the flavor of the roasted strawberries in this vanilla cake with strawberry filling and many of my cupcake recipes.

-Tips for Best Cookies
+⭐️ Tips for the Best Lemon and Blueberry Cookies

 Subscribe to receive more recipes like this one in your inbox!

-More Dessert Recipes
+More Fruity Dessert Recipes

 Print

-Lemon Blueberry Cookies
+Soft Lemon and Blueberry Cookies

 Pin Recipe